radius-project/bicep/README.md

 **What unique benefits do you get with Radius Bicep?**

 1. Tooling to author and deploy Radius resources.
-Radius resources are platform-agnostic, allowing applications to be written once and deployed to any platform, such as Kubernetes, Microsoft Azure, Amazon Web Services (AWS)
+Radius resources are application-centric and platform-agnostic, allowing apps to be written once and deployed to multiple platforms (_on-premises, Azure, AWS, etc._).
 1. Tooling to author and deploy AWS resource types using the [AWS extensibility provider](https://github.com/project-radius/bicep-types-aws)

+**Can you install both the official Bicep CLI and the Radius (rad) CLI?**

+Yes, Radius manages its own version of the Bicep CLI (rad-bicep), so you can run both the rad CLI and the official Bicep CLI in parallel.
+You do not need to uninstall the Bicep CLI.

-**Can you install both the official Bicep extension and the Radius Bicep extension?**
+**Can you install both the official Bicep VSCode extension and the Radius Bicep extension?**

-No, you can only have one Bicep extension installed at a time.
+No, you can only have one VSCode Bicep extension installed at a time.
 If you have both installed, you will need to uninstall one of them.
 To build on Radius, you will need to uninstall the official Bicep and use the Radius Bicep extension.

-**Can you use the Radius Bicep extension to author Azure resources?**
+**Can you use the Radius Bicep VSCode extension to author Azure resources?**

 Yes you can use the Radius Bicep extension to author Azure resources.
+However, it may not have the latest API versions available for Azure resources.
+You can continue to use newer versions, but the Radius Bicep extension may give warnings.

 **What are the future plans for Radius Bicep?**